3. Pop(Corn): Hashel Al Lamki

 H.L.: Working with Munira Al Sayegh put things into a structure.
 It was a different experience from working with a “curator.”
 It felt like more of a collaboration, figuring out what’s the story that I wanted to say.
 We switched roles, we’d go back and forth with everything that we were doing.
 She did not technically produce works but her discussions and ideas around the work have definitely influenced the outcome of what we saw in the show.

 I think that it’s very important to have a close relationship with the curator.
 We get to know each other on a professional level but also on a personal level, having that brave space where we can discuss anything.
-There were no topics that were undiscussed.
-We have a dialogue between us, from there we try to articulate the thought and see where this should go.
-When it came to “Almost Home”, the show within the solo show that I curated, all of the technical curating steps I learned are from Munira.
+There were no topics that were lef outside the discussion.
+We have a dialogue between us.
+From there we try to articulate the thought and see where this should go.
+When it came to “Almost Home”, the show within the exhibition that I curated, I learned all of the technical curating steps from Munira.
 She passed her knowledge onto me during the studio visits: starting an Excel file, selecting work, narrowing down artists, writing a statement.
 All of those hands-on curating elements I learned from Munira.
-“This is what you need to do in order for you to be a curator”, she would guide me.
+“This is what you need to do in order to be a curator”, she would guide me.
 I think that was a very important and genuine moment in our journey.
 I really appreciate her stepping in and at the same time stepping out.
-She was overseeing it [“Almost Home”] but then she removed [herself] from it like that’s just completely on my own.
+She was overseeing it [“Almost Home”] but then she removed herself from it to leave me completely on my own.
 It was like when a parent drops their kid to school, waits in the car, and makes sure their kid went inside safely.
 I think that was her role and that was a very important jump for me.
-With what I do in Bait 15 I'm always curating, but it’s more on the spot.
+At Bait 15 I'm always curating, but it’s more on the spot.
 If I was to push that side in my practice as a visual thinker-curator, I needed this experience, doing all of the steps in order for me to actually understand what it means to be an independent curator.

 D.R.: With the quarantine happening, I am aware that you are creating a new body of work inspired by your online interactions with people around the ideas of having fun and enjoying the “right now.”
 What is this new body of work all about?